Data cube

-In computer programming contexts, a data cube (or datacube) is a multi-dimensional ("n-D") array of values.
-Typically, the term data cube is applied in contexts where these arrays are massively larger than the hosting computer's main memory; examples include multi-terabyte/petabyte data warehouses and time series of image data.
+In computer programming, a data cube (or datacube) is a multi-dimensional array of values.
+Typically, the term "data cube" is applied in contexts where these arrays are massively larger than the hosting computer's main memory; examples include multi-terabyte/petabyte data warehouses and time series of image data.

+Even though it is called a cube, a data cube generally is a multi-dimensional concept which can be 1-dimensional, 2-dimensional, 3-dimensional, or higher-dimensional.

 The data cube is used to represent data (sometimes called facts) along some dimensions of interest.

+In satellite image time series, dimensions would be latitude and longitude coordinates and time; a fact (sometimes called measure) would be a pixel in the satellite image at a given space and time as taken by the satellite.

-For example, in online analytical processing (OLAP) such dimensions could be the subsidiaries a company has, the products the company offers, and time; in this setup, a fact would be a sales event where a particular product has been sold in a particular subsidiary at a particular time.
-In satellite image timeseries dimensions would be latitude and longitude coordinates and time; a fact (sometimes called measure) would be a pixel at a given space and time as taken by the satellite (following some processing that is not of concern here).
+For example, in online analytical processing, an OLAP cube about a company would have dimensions that could be the company subsidiaries, the company products, and time; in this setup, a fact would be a sales event where a particular product has been sold in a particular subsidiary at a particular time.

-Even though it is called a cube (and the examples provided above happen to be 3-dimensional for brevity), a data cube generally is a multi-dimensional concept which can be 1-dimensional, 2-dimensional, 3-dimensional, or higher-dimensional.

 In any case, every dimension divides data into groups of cells whereas each cell in the cube represents a single measure of interest.
 Sometimes cubes hold only a few values with the rest being empty, i.e. undefined, while sometimes most or all cube coordinates hold a cell value.
 In the first case such data are called sparse, and in the second case they are called dense, although there is no hard delineation between the two.

+Data cubes may be stored in database management systems (DBMS) as part of array DBMS.

+Spatio-temporal databases and geospatial databases may also be represented as coverage data.